Recirculating Quantum Photonic Networks for Fast Deterministic Quantum Information Processing: Measurement-Free Correction of Single-Photon Loss

 Before the second step, cavity 3 is emptied and re-initialized in the state $\ket{1_3}$, as illustrated in~\figref{Repeater SPM}(b).
 Therefore, correcting for loss in mode 2 in the second step imparts the transformation

 To simplify the optimization, we keep the coupling matrix fixed with values

 Note that the diagonal elements can be set to zero, since the self-coupling terms, $C_{mm}\kappa_m(t)$, in~\eqref{RQPN Hamiltonian} may always be offset by shifting the detunings.
 Figures~\ref{fig:Repeater SPM}(c) and~\ref{fig:Repeater SPM}(d) plot the optimized controls and the expectation value of the photon number operator for the ancillary cavity, illustrating the donation of a photon for input state $\ket{E1}$ (c) and $\ket{E2}$ (d).
 The corresponding process durations are $5.09/\chi_3$ for step 1 and $3.81/\chi_3$ for step 2.
-The duration of the full repeater task is $T=8.90/\chi_3$, which is $4.5$ and $7.1$ times faster than the reported implementations in Refs.~\cite{krastanov2021room} and~\cite{steinbrecher2019quantum}, respectively.
+The duration of the full repeater task (still neglecting the duration of capture (release) before (after) each step) is $T=8.90/\chi_3$, which is $4.5$ and $7.1$ times faster than the reported implementations in Refs.~\cite{krastanov2021room} and~\cite{steinbrecher2019quantum}, respectively.
 We used $N_{\rm bin}=640$ and penalized the control bandwidths to obtain smooth signals at the expense of longer process duration (for instance, we found a solution with $T=8.36/\chi_3$ without bandwidth penalty and $N_{\rm bin}=80$).
-Each transformation was optimized separately to achieve $\mathcal{I}<0.05\%$, resulting in $\mathcal{I}=0.08\%$ for the full two-step process.
+Each transformation was optimized separately to achieve $\mathcal{I}<0.05\%$.
+The resulting infidelity when simulating the full two-step process was $\mathcal{I}=0.08\%$.